A. J. Johnson (linebacker): Professional career

+Pre-draft

 Johnson initially received an invitation to attend the 2015 NFL Scouting Combine.
 On February 13, 2015, it was reported that the NFL had officially rescinded Johnson's invitation to the NFL Combine after he was indicted on two counts of aggravated rape the day prior.
 Johnson was projected to be a third or fourth round pick by the majority of NFL draft experts before he was accused of rape.

 Denver Broncos

 2018

-Johnson signed with the Denver Broncos as an undrafted free agent on August 13, 2018 after being acquitted of his rape charges.
+Johnson signed with the Denver Broncos as an undrafted free agent on August 13, 2018, after being acquitted of his rape charges.
 He made the Broncos 53-man roster, only playing in one game through 11 weeks before being waived on November 29, 2018.
 After clearing waivers, he was re-signed to the Broncos practice squad.
 He signed a reserve/future contract with the Broncos on January 2, 2019.

 2019

 In Week 5, against the Los Angeles Chargers, Johnson made his first career start.
-He intercepted a pass from Philip Rivers in the end zone as the Broncos won 20-13.
-In Week 6, against the Tennessee Titans, he made 9 total tackles with 1.5 sacks and 1 tackle for loss as the Broncos won 16-0.
-In Week 9 against the Cleveland Browns, Johnson recorded a team-high 13 tackles in the 24-19 win.
+He intercepted a pass from Philip Rivers in the end zone as the Broncos won 20–13.
+In Week 6, against the Tennessee Titans, he made 9 total tackles with 1.5 sacks and 1 tackle for loss as the Broncos won 16–0.
+In Week 9 against the Cleveland Browns, Johnson recorded a team-high 13 tackles in the 24–19 win.

 Johnson recorded five total tackles in a Week 14 road contest against the Houston Texans and former Gainesville High teammate Deshaun Watson.
-The linebacker also forced a Keke Coutee fumble that teammate Kareem Jackson returned for a 70-yard touchdown en route to a 38-24 Broncos victory.
+The linebacker also forced a Keke Coutee fumble that teammate Kareem Jackson returned for a 70-yard touchdown en route to a 38–24 Broncos victory.
+He finished the 2019 season with 1.5 sacks, 93 total tackles (51 solo), one interception, three passes defended, two forced fumbles, and one fumble recovery in 15 games and starts.

-Johnson finished 2019 as Pro Football Focus's #4 rated linebacker and #46 player in the whole NFL, a ranking that PFF wrote would have been "much higher" if he had started the entire season.
+2020

+Johnson started in all 16 games in the 2020 season.
+He finished with one sack, 124 total tackles (72 solo), two passes defended, and two forced fumbles.